JordanSpencerWu/jordan-wu-deprecated-2/src/books/2022/impact-players.md

 title: Impact Players - How to Take the Lead.
 Play Bigger, and Multiply Your Impact
 ---

-most people want a good job, buy they also want to make a meaningful contribution; they want their work to matter and to make a difference in the world.
+most people want a good job, but they also want to make a meaningful contribution; they want their work to matter and to make a difference in the world.

 a leader's behavior can either increase or diminish someone's ability to contribute.